Docker Containerization Simplified

 The Docker architecture follows a client-server model, where the Docker client talks to the Docker daemon via a REST API.
 And the Docker daemon is responsible for managing the containers, images, and networks.
 While the Docker registry holds and distributes images, which can be either publicly or privately available.

-Read related post The Boring Side of DevOps
+Read related post Risk Management in Azure DevOps

 Docker architecture makes use of the concept of images and containers.
 A Docker image is a read-only template used to create one or more containers.
 Docker containers are lightweight, standalone, and executable packages that include everything needed to run an application, including code, libraries, system tools, and runtime.
 Containers are deployed from images and can be run on any platform that supports Docker.